alex-x-x-x-x/Marvel-API-Postman-Collection/README.md

 ## Resources

-You can access *six resources types* using the API:
+You can access *six resource types* using the API:

 *   **Comics**: Individual print and digital comic issues, collections and graphic novels.
 For example: **Amazing Fantasy #15**.
 *   **Series**: Sequentially numbered (well, mostly sequentially numbered) group comics with the same title.
 For example: **Uncanny X-Men**.